bddicken/teffer/README.md

 # Teffer

-Teffer (TEst diFFER) is a python-based tool used for autometed testing.
+Teffer (TEst diFFER) is a python-based tool used for automated testing.
 The tool runs an input program against a set of textual tests.
 For each test, teffer generates a diff.
 All of the diffs are combined and inserted into an html output, which can be viewed in your browser of choice.